 The city is divided into Upper and Lower Uzgen.
 In the Upper Uzgen are the enterprises such as bazaars and shops.
 The lower areas are considered more as sleeping areas.
 Despite the fact that two rivers flow near the city – Kara Darya and Iasi, locals experience a constant shortage of drinking water.
-The city water supply channel provides enough water only to 60% of the population and drinking water is therefore taken from domestic columns and open sources where the quality is not good.
+The city water supply channel provides enough water only to 60% of the population and drinking water is therefore taken from domestic columns and open sources where the quality is not always adequate.

-From the second part of the 11th century till the beginning of the 13th century Uzgen was the capital of the Ferghana apanage of the Karakhanid State.
+From the second part of the 11th century till the beginning of the 13th century, Uzgen was the capital of the Ferghana apanage of the Karakhanid State.
 Uzgen is listed as one of the silk road sites of Kyrgyzstan in the UNESCO tentative list.

-Afterward, Uzgen was a part of the Kokand khanate, until the Russian Empire took over this region and finally turned into the Soviet Union.
+Afterwards, Uzgen was a part of the Kokand khanate, until the Russian Empire took over this region and finally turned into the Soviet Union.